elodina/hdfs-mesos/vagrant/README.md

 ----------
 During first run `Vagrantfile` creates `hosts` file which contains host names for cluster nodes.
-It is recommended to append its content to `/etc/hosts` (or other OS-specific location) of the running (hosting) OS to be able to refer master and slaves by names.
+It is recommended to append the content of its "cluster nodes" section to `/etc/hosts` (or other OS-specific location) of the running (hosting) OS to be able to refer master and slaves by names.

 Startup